Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Proposed Distributed Multi-Target Sensing Framework

 Motivated by this, we formulate the data association problem to minimize the squared distance error, as follows:

-where $c_{k,l}$ is the element of $\mathcal{C}_k$ corresponding to gateway $l$.
+where $\mathbf{c}_{k,l}$ is the element of $\mathcal{C}_k$ corresponding to gateway $l$.
 This data association problem is a well-known $L$-assignment problem.
 For the case of $L=2$, it simplifies to a bipartite matching problem, which can be solved by the Hungarian algorithm \cite{kuhn1955hungarian}.
 The Hungarian algorithm finds an optimal one-to-one correspondence between two sets by iteratively updating a cost matrix.
 Due to its polynomial-time complexity, it efficiently provides an optimal solution for two-dimensional matching problems.
 However, when $L \geq 3$, the problem is known to be NP-hard \cite{frieze1983complexity}, since the bipartite structure no longer holds and the number of possible assignments increases exponentially with $L$.
 Practical multi-satellite networks generally consist of three or more gateways, thereby making the problem intractable.
-To address this issue, we alternatively solve problem $\eqref{Data association problem}$ by sequentially applying the Hungarian algorithm.
+To address this issue, we alternatively solve problem \eqref{Data association problem} by sequentially applying the Hungarian algorithm.
+This method does not guarantee a global optimal solution to problem \eqref{Data association problem}.
+However, it efficiently finds a suboptimal assignment by avoiding the prohibitive computational complexity of exhaustive search.